 The Consequences of T-Bone and Side-Impact Car Crashes

 Side-impact collisions–often more recognizable by their colloquial name of “T-bone crashes”–are one of the most commonly occuring types of car collisions in the United States.
-Despite being in possession of such an “appealing” name, a T-bone collision can be deadly serious and potentially fatal in many cases due to the violent, direct nature of the impact.
+Despite being in possession of such an “appealing” name, a T-bone collision can result in a serious injury or fatal accident in many cases due to the violent, direct nature of contact.